helidon-io/helidon/lra/README.md

 No additional config necessary.
 The user may choose the granularity of the channel as far as queue, selector, etc.

+todo provide example...

+# Other config

+mp.lra.propagation.active=true defined it spec to determine if context is propagated (this is orthogonal to actual tx type annotations)

 # DB tx logging

 If a datasource named "lraloggingdatasource" (or some such) exists, log to db.
 No additional config necessary.

+# HA and k8s considerations

+todo

+# Design aspects

+The Narayana implementation is used for REST client/participant support while the messaging client/participant support and coordinator are Helidon implementations